-If your company plans to sell physical products, you may find yourself in need of industrial or warehouse space.
+As you start your business or expand your operation, you might find yourself in need of a much larger space to manufacture or store products and inventory.
+In this case, you may find yourself in need of industrial or warehouse space.
 Warehouses, manufacturing buildings, and multi-use spaces are all considered to be industrial properties.
 These spaces may be used for product or goods production, storage, fulfillment, or distribution.

 Here are our tips for how to go about looking for industrial space, including what to look to for, how to determine your space and leasing needs, and the basics of industrial commercial leases.